 The remainder of the book is devoted to a plan for better health that includes the new solution.

-The rest of the book is devoted to helping the readers solve the problem of arthritis via an eight-point program.
+The rest of the book is devoted to helping the readers relieve their arthritis via an eight-point program.
 Chapter 4 presents an overview of the program, and each of the succeeding chapters focuses on a single aspect of it.
-The final chapter wraps it all up and offers the readers encouragement and confidence.
+The final section wraps it all up and offers the readers encouragement and confidence.
 (We call this the “You can do it!” chapter.)

-A book utilizing the Problem, Breakthrough, Plan structure is very practical in nature and designed to be read from cover to cover.
+A book utilizing the Problem, Breakthrough, Plan framework is very practical in nature and designed to be read from cover to cover.

 Cohesive Concept, Point by Point